yaxra/mandarin/README.md

 More details will go in the first note, which I should write as soon as this project actually starts :)

+Oh, and about why I’m creating this repository, I’ve always liked the [learn in public](https://www.swyx.io/learn-in-public) method, even before I knew the term existed.
+I once ran an online Japanese study group where we’d post our study updates.
+And no, I don't actually speak Japanese if you ask me, but I'll try to get back to it someday.
+Sharing is a good way to hold yourself accountable while (hopefully) helping others in the process.
+Also, I'm too lazy/busy to create a blog (though I do want to create one in the future), and a repository is a great way to organize things in the meantime.

 ### 🌼 My plan is
 - Studying every day
 - Study a Little Fox episode